msuhanov/regf/Windows registry file format specification.md

 8. If a log entry has a wrong value in the field *Hash-1*, *Hash-2*, or *Hive bins data size* (i.e. it isn't multiple of 4096 bytes), recovery stops, only previous log entries (preceding a bogus one) are applied.
 9. A primary file is grown according to the *Hive bins data size* field of a log entry being applied.
 10. Dirty hive bins are verified for correctness during recovery (but recovery doesn't stop on an invalid hive bin, an invalid hive bin is replaced with a dummy hive bin instead).
-11. The *Flags* field of a log entry is set to a value of the *Flags* field of the base block.
-During recovery, the *Flags* field of the base block is set to a value taken from a log entry being applied.
+11. The *Flags* field of a log entry is set to 0x00000001 when a value of the *Flags* field of the base block has the bit mask 0x00000001 set, otherwise the *Flags* field of a log entry is set to 0x00000000.
+During recovery, the bit mask 0x00000001 is set or unset in the *Flags* field of the base block according to a value taken from a log entry being applied.
+This means that only the bit mask 0x00000001 is saved to or restored from a log entry.

 ## Dirty state of a hive
 A hive is considered to be dirty (i.e. requiring recovery) when a base block in a primary file contains a wrong checksum, or its *primary sequence number* doesn't match its *secondary sequence number*.
 If a hive isn't dirty, but a transaction log file (new format) contains subsequent log entries, they are ignored.